gcclinux/EasyEdit/.amazonq/rules/memory-bank/product.md

-# EasyEdit - Product Overview
+# EasyEditor - Product Overview

 ## Project Purpose
-EasyEdit is a comprehensive markdown editor that provides real-time preview capabilities with extensive features for document creation, collaboration, and export.
+EasyEditor is a comprehensive markdown editor that provides real-time preview capabilities with extensive features for document creation, collaboration, and export.
 It serves as a unified platform for creating markdown documents with advanced diagram support, Git integration, and cloud synchronization.

 ## Key Features & Capabilities